MitMaro/mitmaro.github.io/_posts/2014-09-27-new-beginnings.md

 tags: [Site]
 ---

 It's been nearly five years since the last redesign of this site and I decided to try something new.
-Previous version of my website were custom built in PHP and backed by a database.
+Previous versions of my website were custom built in PHP and backed by a database.
 While this gave me unlimited possibilities it also meant that any small modification required a lot of time and effort.
 I have decided to ditch a dynamic website in favour of a static site built using [Jekyll](http://jekyllrb.com/) that, hopefully, will mean posting new articles will take less effort and happen more often.

 <!-- more -->